 Think minimalism, matte black, metals and mesh with a pop of colour.
-The industrial look that has crept into bathroom renovations will remain a strong trend in 2019.
+The industrial look that has crept into bathroom renovations will remain a strong trend.

 Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in new and existing bathroom renovations will be popular in residential homes in 2019.

 âIndustrial aesthetics have made their way into the bathroom from other areas of the house in a fun way, with simple shapes and matte surfaces, taking centre stage,â says Australia by Design‘s Grigor.

 Here are Grigor’s top five design elements to inspire your own bathroom renovations and get that on-trend industrial look in 2019:

 Concrete whether itâs porous and unrefined or smooth and sanded, is growing in popularity with a strong nod to the use of urban industrial materials.